tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ###  Reordering

-In DTLS, each handshake message is assigned a specific sequence number within that handshake.
+In DTLS, each handshake message is assigned a specific sequence number.
 When a peer receives a handshake message, it can quickly determine whether that message is the next message it expects.
 If it is, then it processes it.
 If not, it queues it for future handling once all previous messages have been